Internet Marketing Essentials

 - Warm traffic.
 Consisting of people who have seen (some of) your content before and showed some interest.

 - Hot traffic.
-Leads that shows strong interest in your offer and are ready to buy.
+Leads (or former buyers) who show strong interest in your offer and are ready to buy.

 The warmer your traffic the more chance you’ll have to sell your products.